oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

 ### 1. Project Introduction

 - In this project, we propose a new **BERT-based** rumour detection method considering **both the original post and the associated comments**.
 - The method starts with concatenation of the original post and the associated comments to form a single long text, which is then segmented into shorter sequential chunks more suitable for BERT-based vectorization.
-Features extracted by applying BERT to all the trunks are fed into an LSTM- or transformer-based classifier for the binary ('rumour' or 'non-rumour') classification task.
+Features extracted by applying BERT to all the trunks are fed into an LSTM- or transformer-based classifier for the binary (i.e., *'rumour'* or *'non-rumour'*) classification task.
 - The experimental results on **PHEME** and **Ma-Weibo**, two public rumour detection datasets representing the two most spoken languages -- English and Chinese --  and two of the largest Web 2.0 platforms -- Twitter and Sina Weibo, showed that our method outperformed other state-of-the-art methods, mostly with a significant margin.

 ### 2. Implementation Requirements & Preparations